The Nursing Education Master Post!

 A number of combination programs that combine an MSN with another related master are in existence.
 The MSN/MBA (Masters of Business Administration), MSN/MHA (Master Healthcare Administration), and MSN/MPH (Master of Public Health) are the most common.

-There are also unique and specialty combo programs, such as the MSN/MLS (Master of Library Science) and MSN/MEd.
+There are also unique and specialty combo programs, such as the MSN/MLS (Master of Library Science offered and the University of NC at Chapel Hill scroll down and choose nursing) and MSN/MEd.
 (Master of Education).

 Post-Masters Certificate (PMC) (Length varies 1-2 years):